murilomotomatsu/100-days-of-code/r1-log.md

 ➕ Implemented React Router DOM for smooth navigation 🔄 ➕ Created a sleek Navbar to tie everything together 🚪 ➕ Started building a YouTube clone to showcase project videos directly on the site 🎥

+### R1D3

+Day 3 of #100DaysOfCode 🚀

+Today I

+➕ Completed the video list component
+➕ Improved the responsiveness of the video list grids